 Phase 3 (Tentative Dates: May 2024–December 2024):

 Engaging with the public is an important part of this planning process and is essential when exploring management alternatives.
-Park managers will accept and integrate feedback received from the public during this open comment period.
-Comments gathered during this period will help the park identify issues important to managing Yosemite visitor access in the future.
+Park managers will accept and integrate feedback received from the public during the first open comment period.
+Comments gathered during that period will help the park identify issues important to managing Yosemite visitor access in the future.

 How can I participate?